Easy Water-Saving Tips

 - Check your toilets for leaks – Leaks from toilets are often silent, allowing water loss to go unnoticed for extended periods of time.
-To detect a leak, put a little food coloring in your toilet tanks if without flushing the color starts to appear in the bowl within 30 minutes, you have a leak that should be fixed immediately.
+To detect a leak, put a little food coloring in your toilet tanks.
+If, without flushing, the color starts to appear in the bowl within 30 minutes, you have a leak that needs to be fixed immediately.

 2. Baths and Showers: